 A few years ago, I did a post here discussing patients that continued to complain of imbalance and “fleeting disorientation” after successful treatment using the Epley maneuver or some other form of canalith repositioning.
-So let’s revisit that and explore some related newer reports, as well as talk about people that do not improve after repositioning for BPPV.
+So let’s revisit that and explore some related newer reports, as well as talk about people that do not improve after repositioning for BPPV type of vertigo.

 Residual Non-Vertigo Dizziness Following the Epley Manuever